safihamid/blockly/README.md

 ## Contributing

+We'd love to have you join our group of contributors!

+For notes on our pull process, where to find tasks to work on, etc.—see the Dashboard [contribution guide](https://github.com/code-dot-org/dashboard#contributing).

 ### Style Guide

-- In general follow google's javascript style [guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).
+- In general follow Google's javascript style [guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).
 - 80 character line length.
 - 2 space indent.
 - 4 space indent on long line breaks.